 An ask is the lowest price someone is willing to accept for a stock or security.

-Averaging down is when you purchase more of a stock at a price lower than you previously paid for it.
+When you purchase more of a stock at a price lower than you previously paid for it, you say you are “averaging down.”
 This lowers the cost per stock you paid for that particular investment overall.

 A bear market is a market where stock prices are trending down over time.
 This can be a good time to get your foot in the door.